wenext-limited/pr-agent/docs/docs/tools/review.md

     Meaning the `review` tool will run automatically on every PR, without any additional configurations.
     Edit this field to enable/disable the tool, or to change the configurations used.

-### Auto-generated PR labels from the Review Tool
+### Auto-generated PR labels by the Review Tool

 !!! tip ""

-    The `review` tool automatically adds two specific labels to your Pull Requests:
+    The `review` can tool automatically add labels to your Pull Requests:

     - **`possible security issue`**: This label is applied if the tool detects a potential [security vulnerability](https://github.com/qodo-ai/pr-agent/blob/main/pr_agent/settings/pr_reviewer_prompts.toml#L103) in the PR's code.
-This feedback is controlled by the 'enable_review_labels_security' flag.
+This feedback is controlled by the 'enable_review_labels_security' flag (default is true).
     - **`review effort [x/5]`**: This label estimates the [effort](https://github.com/qodo-ai/pr-agent/blob/main/pr_agent/settings/pr_reviewer_prompts.toml#L90) required to review the PR on a relative scale of 1 to 5, where 'x' represents the assessed effort.
-This feedback is controlled by the 'enable_review_labels_effort' flag.
+This feedback is controlled by the 'enable_review_labels_effort' flag (default is true).
     - **`ticket compliance`**: Adds a label indicating code compliance level ("Fully compliant" | "PR Code Verified" | "Partially compliant" | "Not compliant") to any GitHub/Jira/Linea ticket linked in the PR.
 Controlled by the 'require_ticket_labels' flag (default: false).
 If 'require_no_ticket_labels' is also enabled, PRs without ticket links will receive a "No ticket found" label.